Computer chess and the 50‑move rule

 The 50‑move rule

 The world governing body for chess is the World Chess Federation, known by its French acronym FIDE.
-One of the FIDE rules is the 50‐move rule, which says (in effect, and ignoring procedural niceties) that if the last 50 moves made by both players do not include any capture, pawn move or checkmate, then either player may claim a draw.
-The purpose of the 50‐move rule is to prevent games from continuing indefinitely, and to prevent a player from winning by merely tiring his opponent out.
-The DTM metric takes no account of the 50‐move rule.
+One of the FIDE rules is the 50‑move rule, which says (in effect, and ignoring procedural niceties) that if the last 50 moves made by both players do not include any capture, pawn move or checkmate, then either player may claim a draw.
+This page assumes the FIDE 50‑move rule and not the USA version, whose procedural niceties are slightly different.
+The purpose of the 50‑move rule is to prevent games from continuing indefinitely, and to prevent a player from winning by merely tiring his opponent out.
+The DTM metric takes no account of the 50‑move rule.

-We can posit a move counter, with the following properties: it is initialised to 0 at the beginning of the game; it is reset to 0 by every capture, by every pawn move and by checkmate; it increments by 1 ply with every move by either player not of those three types; and it triggers the opportunity to claim a draw if it ever reaches 100 ply.
+We can posit a move counter, with the following properties: it is initialised to 0 at the start of the game; it is reset to 0 by every capture, by every pawn move and by checkmate; it increments by 1 ply with every move by either player not of those three types; and it triggers the opportunity to claim a draw if it ever reaches 100 ply.
+I will use the term move counter for the variable, and the term movecount for its numerical value in a given position.

 The pawn moves are nicely spread out.
 The move counter reaches 43½ moves and no farther.
 All that matters to us is that it never reaches 50 moves.
 Black has no opportunity to claim a draw.

-The pawn moves are shown in Timeline 2.
+The pawn moves take place as shown on Timeline 2.

 The pawn moves are no longer so evenly spread out.
 The move counter reaches 50 moves: indeed, 64½ moves.
 Black can claim a draw.